wp-plugins/show-comment-policy/readme.txt

 2. The comments section showing the comment policy entered on the plugin settings page

 == Changelog ==

+= 0.1.1 =
+- updated .pot file and readme

 = 0.1.0 =
 - fixed validation issue